JspBack/E-comm/README.md

 ## Issues

-&bull; If you're trying to register and login , you need to login 2 times.(Idk why but it's working. )
+&bull; If you're trying to register and login , you need to login 2 times.(Idk why but it's working. )(Fixed!!)